 Buildings & Infrastructure Manager

-Matt Heelan grew up in the Vail Valley and attended Colorado State University where he received a Bachelor of Arts in Economics.
-Matt’s love for the outdoors inspired him to apply for a job at Knapp Ranch where his organization, attention to detail, and reliability rapidly propelled him to the leadership position of overseeing the management and maintenance of Knapp Ranch lodges, guest cabins, and structures.
-When Matt is not working, he can be found enjoying the Colorado wilderness with his wife, Courtney, spending time camping, whitewater kayaking, backcountry skiing, and dirt biking.
+Matt was born and raised in the Vail Valley and attended Colorado State University, graduating with a Bachelor of Arts degree in Economics.
+Matt’s love for the outdoors ultimately brought him Knapp Ranch, where his organization, attention to detail, and reliability rapidly advanced him to the leadership position of overseeing the management and maintenance of Knapp Ranch lodges, guest cabins, and structures.
+When Matt is not working, he can be found enjoying the Colorado wilderness with his wife, Courtney, while camping, whitewater kayaking, backcountry skiing, and dirt biking.

 Maintenance Foreman & Ranch Hand

-Originally from Dover, New Jersey, Jim has lived and raised his family in the Vail Valley for the past twenty-one years.
-His experience in mechanical drawing, auto and equipment mechanics, and “can-do” style are invaluable to Knapp Ranch.
-Jim’s 36-year career in the gas industry working for both Xcel Energy and Source gas where he was in charge of new construction and line repair provide a breadth of experiences and wisdom in logistics, safety, and teamwork.
+Originally from Dover, New Jersey, Jim lives and has been raising his family in the Vail Valley for the past twenty-one years.
+Jim's 36-year career in the gas industry,working for both Xcel Energy and Source Gas leading new construction projects and line repair provides a breadth of experience and wisdom in logistics, safety and teamwork.
+His experience in mechanical drawing, auto and equipment mechanics, and his “can-do” attitude are invaluable at Knapp Ranch.
 What Jim loves most about working at Knapp Ranch are the people and vistas he enjoys while cutting trees in the forest, snowplowing, and running ranch equipment.
-Jim’s passion for the outdoors and mechanics is expressed in spending time with his two sons, Jason and Chris, hiking, camping, building off road vehicles, and drag racing.
+Jim’s passion for the outdoors and mechanics is expressed outside of work spending time with his two sons, Jason and Chris, hiking, camping, building off-road vehicles, and drag racing.

-Originally from Pueblo, CO Kevin has lived in the Vail Valley for 36 years.
-He is a retired Eagle County Schools Woodworking Teacher of 31 years and holds both Bachelor and Master of Arts degrees in Industrial Education.
-Kevin was an elected Eagle County School Board member and enjoys volunteering in the community.
-He is proficient in CorelDRAW, computer design drafting, and hand sketching to scale furniture and building designs.
+Originally from Pueblo, CO, Kevin has been living in the Vail Valley for over 36 years.
+He is a retired Eagle County Schools Woodworking Teacher and holds both Bachelor and Master of Arts degrees in Industrial Education.
+Kevin was an elected Eagle County School Board member and enjoys volunteering in the Vail Valley community.
+He is proficient in CorelDRAW, computer design drafting, and hand sketching to-scale furniture and building designs.
 In addition to woodworking, Kevin has experience and expertise in cabinet making, house construction, and laser design.
-Kevin’s and his wife, Janelle, also a career educator, enjoy biking, hiking and especially time with their grandchildren.
+Kevin’s and his wife, Janelle, also a career educator, enjoy biking, hiking and especially time spent with their grandchildren.

 Benjamin graduated from Western Michigan University where he received degrees for Biology, Botany Sciences and Spanish, with a minor in Chemistry.
-He brings expertise from his work at the Southwest Michigan Land Conservancy, National Institute for Biodiversity in Costa Rica, and Agricultural Input Management, Inc. also in Michigan.
+He brings to Knapp Ranch expertise from his work at the Southwest Michigan Land Conservancy, National Institute for Biodiversity in Costa Rica, and Agricultural Input Management, Inc. also in Michigan.
 Benjamin co-founded and fund-raised to establish the Kalamazoo Community Gardens Initiative (KCGI) ,where he and friends transformed vacant urban lots into vegetable gardens for community residents with a focus on sustainability and education.
-Benjamin’s scientific and creative mind are put to use at Knapp Ranch’s experimental high-altitude farm.
+Benjamin’s scientific and creative mind are essential to Knapp Ranch’s experimental high-altitude farming.
 Outside of work, he enjoys skiing and spending time in his own vegetable garden.

 Agro Forestry & Grounds Manager

-Andy McNeill was born and raised in the Vail Valley.
-After graduating Battle Mountain High School, he headed to culinary school at Johnson & Wales University in Denver.
-His true love of the mountains beckoned him back to Vail where he worked in the kitchen at Sweet Basil, and simultaneously began studies in biology at Colorado Mountain College.
+Andy was born and raised in the Vail Valley.
+After graduating Battle Mountain High School, he attended culinary school at Johnson & Wales University in Denver.
+Andy's true love of the mountains beckoned him back to Vail where he worked in the kitchen at Sweet Basil, and simultaneously began studies in biology at Colorado Mountain College.
 Andy has his Wilderness First Responder certification, and is working towards becoming a Certified Arborist.
-At Knapp Ranch Andy oversees key aspects of the 320 acres including irrigation for hay, the farm, and estate grounds; collecting data and conducting research with Wellesley College and Colorado State University on high altitude fruit tree growing; and under the direction of the Colorado Forest Service, implementing Knapp Ranch’s forestry plan.
+At Knapp Ranch Andy oversees key aspects of the 320 acres including irrigation for hay, the farm, and estate grounds, collecting data and conducting research with Wellesley College and Colorado State University on high altitude fruit tree growing, and under the direction of the Colorado Forest Service, implementing Knapp Ranch’s forestry plan.
 Outside of work he can be found adventuring with his Golden retriever, Brie, hunting, whitewater rafting, and backcountry skiing.

-Seth O’Brien grew up in Keene, New Hampshire, and in 1992 he moved to Colorado from the familiar New England countryside to discover the west.
-Seth started work at Knapp Ranch in 1997 where, in addition to being Knapp Ranch’s on staff historian, he is acting Ranch Manager, and resident artist.
-Seth’s experience working for a master painter has translated into artistic woodworking and welding expertise, including creating a wedding arch of Aspen boughs for the Mr. Knapp’s son’s wedding.
-Seth’s knowledge of Knapp Ranch infrastructure, preservation practices, and systems make him an invaluable part of the leadership team.
+Seth grew up in Keene, New Hampshire and in 1992, moved to Colorado from New England to discover the west.
+Seth started work at Knapp Ranch in 1997 where now, in addition to serving as Knapp Ranch’s on-staff historian, he is acting Ranch Manager and resident artist.
+Seth’s experience working for a master painter has translated into artistic woodworking and welding expertise.
+His portfolio of works includes a wedding arch of Aspen boughs for Mr. Knapp’s son’s wedding.
+Seth’s knowledge of Knapp Ranch infrastructure, preservation practices and systems make him an invaluable part of the leadership team.
 Seth’s interests include expedition overland travel, camping, snowmobiling and caring for animals.
 Seth enjoys being an active member of the Toyota Land Cruiser Association.
 Seth and his wife Sophie live as caretakers on an adjacent ranch with their three dogs.

 Director of Administration

 Wendy Rimel is a native of Colorado and has been a resident of the Vail Valley since 1983.
-After graduating from the University of Colorado in Boulder, Wendy pursued a career in sales and marketing in Seattle and Southern California which included thirteen years in the paper and recycling industries, mostly for Georgia-Pacific Corporation.
+After graduating from the University of Colorado in Boulder, Wendy pursued a career in sales and marketing in Seattle and Southern California that included thirteen years in the paper and recycling industries, mostly for Georgia-Pacific Corporation.
 During her time in the paper industry, Wendy traveled extensively throughout Asia, where many of her customers were surprised to find out she was not “Mr.” Wendy.
 She was the first recognized female Sales Representative for GP Harmon Recycling.
-In 2008, Wendy returned to the Vail Valley and formed Rimel Professional Services, LLC, which provided comprehensive executive management, and administrative support services to for-profit and non-profit 501(c)(3) businesses and individuals.
+In 2008, Wendy left her corporate traveling behind, returning to the Vail Valley to form Rimel Professional Services, LLC, providing comprehensive executive management, and administrative support services to for-profit and non-profit 501(c)(3) businesses and individuals.
 She started full-time management of the Knapp’s family and business offices in 2014.
 Wendy resides in Edwards, Colorado with her son, Keegan, where she helped found the Education of Eagle County (EFEC).
 They enjoy volunteering for education-related causes, skiing, spending time at her father’s cabins on Tennessee Pass, biking, and everything outdoors the Vail Valley has to offer.
 Wendy also serves on the Board of Directors for Great Education Colorado.

 Sandy grew up in Ohio and Denver and moved to Vail in 1994.
-Her son and daughter were both born and raised in the valley where Sandy owned and operated an 18-acre ranch in Sweetwater growing organic vegetables and raising Pekin ducks.
-She has a bachelor's degree in Sociology, a minor in business, a Master Gardner certification, and is studying to achieve a master’s degree in Agriculture and Integrated Resource Management.
-Sandy brings incredible experience to Knapp Ranch as a business owner and farmer; from creating a program in 2009 for the Vail Valley Foundation called Sowing Seeds whose mission is to teach horticulture (food production) and sustainability to over 6,500 students in Eagle County Schools; and building the organic garden at Colorado Mountain College in Edwards, where Knapp Ranch now partners to grow in the CMC greenhouse during the winter months.
-Sandy’s curiosity, creativity, and hard work have grown the productivity and varieties of produce available from the Knapp’s experimental farm.
+Her son and daughter were both born and raised in Sweetwater, the valley where Sandy owned and operated an 18-acre ranch growing organic vegetables and raising Pekin ducks.
+She has a bachelor's degree in Sociology, a minor in Business Administration, a Master Gardner certification, and is studying to achieve a master’s degree in Agriculture and Integrated Resource Management.
+Sandy brings incredible experience to Knapp Ranch as a business owner and farmer.
+She created a program in 2009 for the Vail Valley Foundation called Sowing Seeds, with a mission to teach horticulture (food production) and sustainability to over 6,500 students in Eagle County Schools and she built the organic garden at Colorado Mountain College in Edwards, where Knapp Ranch now partners to grow in the CMC greenhouse during the winter months.
+Sandy’s curiosity, creativity, and hard work have increased the productivity and varieties of produce available from the Knapp’s experimental farm.
 The delicious taste of fresh food grown by Knapp Ranch can be enjoyed at many local Vail Valley restaurants.
 Sandy is an avid volunteer and participates in 4H and rodeo with her daughter, and loves discovering new food trends, and eating out.